Magnie/react-blog/frontend/README.md

 - `npm install --save react-bootstrap`
 - `npm install --save react-router-bootstrap`: This is used so Bootstrap Elements can be used in React Router navigation.
 - `npm install --save react-rte`
+- `npm install --save react-markdown`
 - `npm install --save axios`
-- Or all together: `npm install --save react react-router bootstrap react-bootstrap react-router-bootstrap react-rte axios`
+- Or all together: `npm install --save react react-router bootstrap react-bootstrap react-router-bootstrap react-rte react-markdown axios`